Chart Color Schemes

 South Bunbury is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-South Bunbury's dwelling structure, as per the latest Census, consisted of 73.9% houses and 26.1% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Non-Metro WA's 88.1% houses and 11.8% other dwellings.
-Home ownership in South Bunbury stood at 36.2%, with mortgaged dwellings at 32.2% and rented ones at 31.6%.
-The median monthly mortgage repayment was $1,600, below Non-Metro WA's average of $1,616.
-The median weekly rent figure was $300, matching Non-Metro WA's figure but significantly lower than the national average of $375.
-Nationally, South Bunbury's mortgage repayments were lower at $1,600 compared to Australia's average of $1,863.
+In South Bunbury, as per the latest Census evaluation, 73.9% of dwellings were houses, with the remaining 26.1% comprising semi-detached homes, apartments, and other types.
+This differs from Non-Metro WA's dwelling structure, which was 88.1% houses and 11.8% other dwellings.
+Home ownership in South Bunbury stood at 36.2%, with mortgaged dwellings accounting for 32.2% and rented dwellings making up 31.6%.
+The median monthly mortgage repayment in the area was $1,600, lower than Non-Metro WA's average of $1,616.
+Weekly rent in South Bunbury was recorded at $300, matching Non-Metro WA's figure but significantly lower than the national average of $375.
+Nationally, South Bunbury's mortgage repayments were notably lower than the Australian average of $1,863.

 Frequently Asked Questions - Housing